Upland Bird Hunting with Dogs

 Different upland species live in different cover:

-- Pheasant favor cattail sloughs, grassy field edges, and crop stubble in the Midwest and Plains.
+- Ring-necked pheasant favor cattail sloughs, grassy field edges, and crop stubble in the Midwest and Plains.

 - Bobwhite quail hold in brushy fencerows, native grasses, and early-successional habitat across the South and Midwest.